PureBox

 This Privacy Policy applies to personal information we collect: - when you visit our website, sign up, or create an account; - when you connect a Gmail account or otherwise authorize mailbox access; - when you subscribe to, pay for, or manage a paid plan or trial; - when you contact support, participate in surveys or promotions, or otherwise communicate with us; - when we secure, monitor, operate, improve, support, analyze, or enforce the Service; and - when you interact with our emails, marketing materials, or ads.
 "Personal information" means information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with you.

 ### A. Account and Profile Information - name, email address, and login identifiers; - authentication records, session tokens, two-factor secrets, and recovery codes; - subscription status, plan type, trial status, usage tier, and customer identifiers; - preferences, language, timezone, and notification settings; and - information you voluntarily provide in support requests, surveys, or communications. ### B. Gmail Connection and Inbox Data When you connect Gmail, we may collect or generate: - your Gmail account email address, profile identifiers, and the OAuth scopes you grant; - OAuth access and refresh tokens, token metadata, token expirations, and revocation signals; - Gmail message identifiers, thread identifiers, labels, categories, senders, recipients, subjects, timestamps, size metadata, and mime-type metadata; - Gmail snippets, message bodies (in whole or in part), selected headers, attachment metadata, and inline-image metadata needed to scan, classify, rank, summarize, surface, or act on messages; - derived classification results, confidence scores, reasoning traces, rule assignments, activity history, and usage metrics; - mailbox-management instructions and write-action logs, such as archive, label, mark-as-read, trash, untrash, or restore actions; - calendar-invite detection, attachment detection, unsubscribe-link detection, and similar feature-derived signals; and - related Gmail payload data that may be processed when necessary to support classification, sender analysis, troubleshooting, rule enforcement, or debugging.
 PureBox is designed to process only the data reasonably necessary to provide inbox-cleanup and related features.
 We do not sell Gmail-derived personal information, and we do not use it to serve or personalize advertising. ### C. Billing and Transaction Information If you purchase a subscription, our payment providers (principally Stripe) may collect: - plan selection, billing status, invoices, payment history, and subscription lifecycle events; - limited customer, card-brand, card-country, last-four, and transaction metadata (but not full card numbers); - tax residency, VAT or similar tax identifiers if provided, refund records, dispute records, chargeback records, and fraud-prevention signals; and - records required for tax, accounting, and regulatory compliance.
-We do not store full payment card numbers in PureBox systems. ### D. Device, Usage, and Diagnostic Data We automatically collect: - IP address, user agent, browser type, operating system, device identifiers, screen resolution, and approximate location derived from IP; - session data, page views, feature usage, clicks, referrers, timestamps, and client-side error traces; - performance, reliability, abuse-prevention, and security telemetry; and - cookie, local-storage, session-storage, and similar technology data used for authentication, preferences, analytics, and Service operation. ### E. Communications and Support Data We collect the contents of your support requests, emails, chats, survey responses, and any attachments or follow-up information you provide.
+We do not store full payment card numbers in PureBox systems. ### D. Device, Usage, and Diagnostic Data We automatically collect: - IP address, user agent, browser type, operating system, device identifiers, screen resolution, and approximate location derived from IP; - session data, page views, feature usage, clicks, referrers, timestamps, and client-side error traces; - **session replays**, which record your interactions with the Service interface, including mouse movements, clicks, scrolls, page navigations, form interactions, and rendered page content (including email metadata such as subjects, sender names, snippets, and classification results visible on screen at the time of the session); - web vitals and browser performance metrics (Largest Contentful Paint, Cumulative Layout Shift, Interaction to Next Paint, memory usage); - performance, reliability, abuse-prevention, and security telemetry; and - cookie, local-storage, session-storage, and similar technology data used for authentication, preferences, analytics, and Service operation.
+Session replays are used to diagnose usability issues, investigate bugs, evaluate user experience, measure feature adoption, and improve the Service - including by training, fine-tuning, evaluating, and benchmarking the narrowly-tailored AI/ML, ranking, classification, summarization, and product-quality models that exclusively power user-facing PureBox features.
+Replay data is sent to and stored by our observability vendor (Better Stack) under the terms described in Section 7.
+Session replays may capture on-screen content, including Gmail-derived data rendered in the Service interface.
+We do not use session-replay data for advertising, we do not use it to train general-purpose, third-party, or foundation AI models, and we do not share it with third parties except as described in Section 7. ### E. Communications and Support Data We collect the contents of your support requests, emails, chats, survey responses, and any attachments or follow-up information you provide.
 These may be stored by our support, ticketing, and email-delivery vendors. ### F. Cookies and Similar Technologies We and our service providers use cookies, pixels, SDKs, local storage, and similar technologies for authentication, session management, security (including CSRF and fraud protection), preferences, load balancing, analytics, performance measurement, feature flags, error monitoring, and limited first-party product analytics.
 We do not use third-party advertising cookies or cross-site tracking to build user profiles.
 You can manage cookies through your browser settings; disabling required cookies will prevent the Service from functioning.
-Where required by applicable law (including in the EEA, UK, and other regions), we will obtain consent before setting non-essential cookies.
+Where required by applicable law (including in the EEA, UK, and other regions), we display a cookie banner and obtain consent before setting non-essential cookies.
+Our cookie categories are: - **Strictly necessary cookies** (required for authentication, security, and core Service operation); - **Functional cookies** (save settings and product preferences); and - **Analytics cookies** (measure usage and performance to improve the Service).
+We do not use advertising or cross-context behavioral tracking cookie categories.

 We collect information: - directly from you (account registration, checkout, support requests, settings); - automatically through your interaction with the Service (device, usage, diagnostics, cookies); - from Gmail and Google authentication (Gmail content and metadata, profile information); - from our payment, authentication, analytics, observability, and support vendors; and - from public sources, fraud-prevention services, and legal process where applicable.

-We use personal information to: - provide, authenticate, personalize, maintain, and secure the Service; - connect to Gmail, scan inbox data, generate suggestions and classifications, and perform user-authorized mailbox actions; - process subscriptions, payments, trials, renewals, cancellations, refunds, chargebacks, and billing support; - communicate with you about your account, security, service changes, updates, and, where permitted, marketing; - improve features, workflows, detection logic, classification quality, evaluation datasets, and user experience; - detect, investigate, prevent, and respond to fraud, abuse, spam, security incidents, policy violations, and legal threats; - comply with legal obligations, respond to lawful requests, and enforce our Terms of Service and policies; - protect our rights, property, customers, vendors, and the public; and - create aggregated or de-identified analytics, benchmarks, product metrics, and operational insights that do not identify you.
-We do not use the content of your emails to train general-purpose, third-party, or foundation AI models.
-We may use de-identified or aggregated signals to improve our own classification rules, heuristics, and evaluation.
+We use personal information to: - provide, authenticate, personalize, maintain, and secure the Service; - connect to Gmail, scan inbox data, generate suggestions and classifications, and perform user-authorized mailbox actions; - process subscriptions, payments, trials, renewals, cancellations, refunds, chargebacks, and billing support; - communicate with you about your account, security, service changes, updates, and, where permitted, marketing; - improve features, workflows, detection logic, classification quality, evaluation datasets, model performance, and user experience, including by training, fine-tuning, distilling, evaluating, benchmarking, regression-testing, and otherwise developing narrowly-tailored AI/ML, ranking, classification, summarization, sender-reputation, deliverability, and product-quality models that exclusively power user-facing PureBox features; - build, curate, label, annotate, and audit internal evaluation, training, fine-tuning, and quality-assurance datasets derived from email metadata, classification outcomes, user feedback (including accept, reject, undo, edit, snooze, and re-label signals), session replays, activity logs, support communications, and other Service interactions; - detect, investigate, prevent, and respond to fraud, abuse, spam, security incidents, policy violations, and legal threats; - comply with legal obligations, respond to lawful requests, and enforce our Terms of Service and policies; - protect our rights, property, customers, vendors, and the public; and - create aggregated or de-identified analytics, benchmarks, product metrics, and operational insights that do not identify you.
+We do not use the content of your emails, Gmail-derived data, or session replays to train general-purpose, third-party, or foundation AI models.
+Consistent with the Google API Services User Data Policy, we may use Gmail-derived data and session replays to train, fine-tune, evaluate, and improve AI/ML models that are narrowly tailored to PureBox and used solely to support user-facing features that are prominent in the Service interface (such as classification, ranking, summarization, sender insights, rule suggestions, and similar inbox-cleanup features).
+Where feasible we minimize, redact, pseudonymize, or aggregate the data used for these purposes.

 PureBox uses automated systems, including AI-assisted classification and summarization, to help sort, score, label, and recommend inbox actions.
 To provide those features, we may send email-derived inputs (such as sender, subject, snippets, selected headers, message metadata, and limited body content) to service providers operating AI or cloud infrastructure on our behalf, under written agreements that restrict their use of the data to providing services to us and prohibit training their foundation models on your content.
+We also operate, maintain, and continuously improve our own narrowly-tailored AI/ML, classification, ranking, summarization, sender-reputation, and product-quality models that exclusively power user-facing PureBox features.
+To do that, we may use Gmail-derived data, classification outcomes, user feedback signals (such as accept, reject, undo, edit, snooze, and re-label actions), activity logs, session replays, and other Service interaction data to train, fine-tune, distill, evaluate, benchmark, and regression-test those PureBox-specific models, in each case consistent with the Google API Services User Data Policy and the Limited Use commitment in Section 5.
 AI outputs can be inaccurate, biased, incomplete, or fabricated.
 They are one input into the Service and may be supplemented by deterministic rules, safety checks, and user review.
 You are responsible for evaluating AI outputs before acting on them.
 Some AI features may involve automated decision-making.
 Where required by law (such as under GDPR Article 22), you may request human review of significant automated decisions by contacting us.

 Where EEA, UK, or similar data-protection law requires a legal basis, we process personal information on these grounds: - **Contract**: to provide the Service you request and to take steps you request before entering into a contract; - **Legitimate interests**: to secure, improve, monitor, support, and enforce the Service; to prevent fraud and abuse; to operate and grow our business; and to communicate with users, provided those interests are not overridden by your rights; - **Consent**: where you voluntarily connect Gmail, authorize certain processing (such as non-essential cookies, optional marketing, or sensitive processing), or where law otherwise requires consent; and - **Legal obligation**: to comply with legal, tax, accounting, reporting, safety, or law-enforcement requirements.
 You have the right to withdraw consent at any time without affecting prior lawful processing; some processing may continue under other legal bases.

-We retain personal information only as long as we believe reasonably necessary for the purposes described in this Privacy Policy, including to provide the Service, maintain security, resolve disputes, enforce agreements, and comply with legal obligations.
-Retention generally works as follows: - **Account data**: retained while your account is active and for a reasonable period after closure; - **OAuth connection data**: retained until you disconnect, revoke access, request deletion, or we no longer need the connection; - **Gmail-derived working records and classifications**: retained in operational tables for up to 30 days by default, unless a longer period is needed for reliability, support, legal claims, abuse prevention, or compliance; - **Activity logs and audit records**: retained for a period consistent with our operational, legal, and security needs; - **Billing, invoicing, tax, and dispute records**: retained as long as required by tax, accounting, regulatory, fraud-prevention, or legal-defense requirements (typically up to 7 years or longer where required); - **Support communications**: retained as long as needed to provide support, analyze trends, and comply with legal obligations; - **Backups and archived security records**: may persist for additional time before deletion cycles complete; and - **De-identified or aggregated data**: may be retained indefinitely.
-We may delete or anonymize information earlier or later than above when operationally necessary or legally required.
-Upon account termination, we may delete some or all of your data on our timeline and are not required to provide export tools or grace periods.
+PureBox retains personal information only as long as reasonably necessary for the purposes described in this Policy, or as required or permitted by applicable law. - **Account data** (email address, authentication credentials): retained while your account is active, then for a reasonable period after closure to allow reactivation. - **OAuth connection data**: retained until you disconnect, revoke, or delete your account, or until no longer needed for the service. - **Gmail-derived working records and classifications**: retained while your account is active.
+For free accounts inactive for 90 or more days, email metadata and classification history are automatically deleted.
+Paid accounts retain data for the life of the subscription. - **Activity logs and audit records**: retained for a period consistent with operational, legal, and security needs.
+For free accounts inactive for 90 or more days, activity logs are automatically deleted. - **Billing, invoicing, tax, and dispute records**: as long as required by applicable law (typically up to 7 years). - **Support communications**: as long as needed to provide support and comply with legal obligations. - **Backups and archived security records**: may persist for a limited additional time before deletion cycles complete. - **De-identified or aggregated data**: may be retained indefinitely as it is not personal information.
+You may delete your account at any time through your account settings, which triggers immediate removal of your personal data (see Section 11 - Your Choices and Rights).
+Upon account termination we delete your information on our standard timeline; we are not obligated to provide data-export tools or a grace period before deletion.

 We use commercially reasonable administrative, technical, and organizational safeguards designed to protect personal information, including access controls, encryption in transit, authentication controls, vendor restrictions, logging, monitoring, and environment-level security practices.
 No system is completely secure.
 We cannot guarantee absolute security, and you use the Service at your own risk.
 You are responsible for keeping your credentials, recovery codes, and connected-account authentication secure.
 In the event of a security incident that affects your personal information and requires notification under applicable law, we will notify you and relevant authorities within the time frames and in the manner required by that law.
 We reserve the right not to provide notice where the incident does not trigger a legal notification obligation.